Lymphedema: Causes and risk factors

 Lymphedema may be inherited (primary) or caused by injury to the lymphatic vessels (secondary).
 There are also risk factors that may increase one's risk of developing lymphedema such as old age, being overweight or obese, and having rheumatic or psoriatic arthritis.
+A body mass index (BMI) >30 increases the risk of lymphedema almost 3-fold when radiation therapy is included with breast-conserving mastectomy.

 Lymph node damage

-Lymphedema is most commonly seen after lymph node dissection, surgery or radiation therapy for the treatment of cancer, most notably breast cancer.
-In many patients the condition does not develop until months or even years after therapy has concluded.
-Lymphedema may also be associated with accidents or certain diseases or conditions that may inhibit the lymphatic system from functioning properly.
+Lymphedema is most commonly seen after lymph node dissection, surgery or radiation therapy (RT) for the treatment of cancer, most notably breast cancer.
+RT's immediate consequence is minimal, lymphatic vessel impact appearing later as its irradiated surrounding tissue develops fibrotic scarring, becoming dense and fibrous, proximal pressure increasing, ultimately restricting lymphatic flow.
+Lymphedema may also be associated with injury or certain diseases or conditions that may inhibit the lymphatic system from functioning properly.
 It can also be caused by damage to the lymphatic system from infections such as cellulitis.
 In tropical areas of the world where parasitic filarial worms are endemic, a common cause of secondary lymphedema is filariasis.

 Primary lymphedema may be congenital or may arise sporadically.
 Multiple syndromes are associated with primary lymphedema, including Turner syndrome, Milroy's disease, and Klippel–Trénaunay syndrome.
 In these syndromes it may occur as a result of absent or malformed lymph nodes or lymphatic channels.
 Lymphedema can be present at birth, develop at the onset of puberty (praecox), or not become apparent for many years into adulthood (tarda).
 In men, lower-limb primary lymphedema is most common, occurring in one or both legs.
 Some cases of lymphedema may be associated with other vascular abnormalities.